lyndychivs/Retry/README.md

 }
 ```

+> Also supports Async context.

 ## Tests
-All Unit Tests can be found under the [Retry.Tests](https://github.com/lyndychivs/Retry/tree/master/Retry.Tests) namesapce.
+All Unit Tests can be found under the [Retry.Tests](https://github.com/lyndychivs/Retry/tree/main/Retry.Tests) namesapce.

 ## Package
 Available on: